Will Frozen 2 be on Disney+ UK? How to watch the Frozen sequel now

 With everyone spending a lot more time indoors during this period, you might be looking for something quite lighthearted to watch to take your mind off things or to keep the kids occupied.

-Well great news because Disney+ UK is launching just in time on March 24th, with an entire library of some of our childhood favourites and newer releases.
+Well, great news because Disney+ UK is here, with an entire library of some of our childhood favourites and newer releases.

 Today, the streaming site revealed there’d be an early release for Frozen 2 and it would be landing on the site a lot earlier than expected.

-The magical story about snow queen Elsa and her sister Anna, will be dropping on Sunday (March 22nd) in the US instead of later in the year as was scheduled.
+The magical story about snow queen Elsa and her sister Anna, dropped on Sunday (March 22nd) in the US instead of later in the year as was scheduled.

 So, will it be available on Disney+ UK as well?
 And if not, how can you watch it?